Blady-Com/gnoga/docs/user_guide.md

       use Gnoga.Gui.Element.Canvas.Context_2D;

       View : Default_View_Type renames Default_View_Type (Object.Parent.all);
-      --  Since we place the mouse events on the Canvas Object will always --  be the Canvas.
+      --  Since we place the mouse events on the Canvas, Object will always --  be the Canvas.
 We can get the parent view using Object.Parent. begin
       View.X1 := Mouse_Event.X;